-PEEK (Polyether-Ether Ketones) combines excellent properties with regard to chemical resistance, mechanical and thermal stability.
-It is stable in a pH range of 1 to 12.5 and inert to many common solvents.
-There are several known incompatibilities with chemicals such as chloroform, methylene chloride, THF, DMSO > 1 %, strong acids (nitric acid > 10 %, sulphuric acid > 10 %, trichloroacetic acid, sulfonic acids), halogenes or aequous halogene solutions, phenol and derivatives (cresols, salicylic acid etc.).
-When used above room temperature, PEEK is sensitive to bases and various organic solvents, which can cause it to swell.
+PEEK (Polyether-Ether Ketones) combines excellent properties regarding biocompatibility, chemical resistance, mechanical and thermal stability.
+PEEK is therefore the material of choice for UHPLC and biochemical instrumentation.

+It is stable in a pH range between 1 - 12, and inert to many common solvents.

+There is still a number of known incompatibilities with chemicals such as chloroform, methylene chloride, THF, DMSO, strong acids (nitric acid > 10 %, sulphuric acid >